Energy Act 2023: Contents

+The act established the National Energy System Operator (NESO).

 Parliamentary passage

 The bill for the act was introduced in the House of Lords on 6 July 2022 by Lord Callanan, piloted through the House of Commons by Grant Shapps, and had its third reading in the House of Commons on 5 September 2023.
 The act was considerably amended through both Houses of Parliament, and is one of the largest pieces of energy legislation to ever be created.

+During the passage of the bill, conflicting amendments were tabled by different groups of Conservative MPs.

 Implementation

 The name of the Independent System Operator and Planner was later announced to be the National Energy System Operator (Neso), to be operational on the 1 October 2024.